andrewbrg/rulepilot/README.md

 ### Sub Rules

-Sub-rules can be used to create early exit points rules by assigning a `rule` property to a condition.
-This rule property will contain a new rule in itself which will be evaluated if the constraints of the host condition are met.
+Sub-rules can be used to create early exit points in a rule by assigning a `result` property to a condition.

+This value of this result will be returned when the rule is evaluated if all the constraints from the root of the rule to this result are met.

-Sub-rules do not need to evaluate to true for their parent condition to pass evaluation.
-They contain their own result which will be returned if the following conditions are met:
+> Note: Sub-rules do not need to evaluate to true for their parent condition to pass evaluation.

-- The parent condition (all criteria and/or nested rules) are met
-- The sub-rule is met

-They provide a convenient way to create complex rules with early exit points and avoid repeating the same constraints in multiple places.
+Sub-rules provide a convenient way to create complex rules with early exit points and avoid repeating the same constraints in multiple places.

 An example of a sub-rule can be seen below: